Driving licence in Russia: History

 The Russian Empire was one of the first countries to create a driving licence.
-Russia's first licences were issued in 1900 by Saint Petersburg authorities by the decree of the St. Petersburg mayor "On the regulation of passenger transportation by car", and Russia joined an the 1909 Paris Convention.
+Russia's first licences were issued in 1900 by Saint Petersburg authorities by the decree of the St. Petersburg mayor "On the regulation of passenger transportation by car", and Russia joined the 1909 Paris Convention.
 However, due to relatively small number of cars, the attempts to create a standardised Russian licence were rather sporadic and limited to major urban areas.

 No comprehensive system of driver licensing was present until 1936, when the Soviet government organised and standardised traffic and driving regulations, with the state-wide system regulated by specialised traffic police authorities.
 In 1963, when the Soviet Union joined the Geneva Convention on Road Traffic, international driving permits were introduced in the country.

 A driver's license issued in Moscow to the capitalist Yuli Gouzhon (1908).
 This license is tied to a La Buire automobile.